photo by Lou Murrey.

 Rae Garringer (they/them) is a writer, oral historian, and audio producer who grew up on a sheep farm in southeastern West Virginia, and now lives a few counties away on traditional S’atsoyaha (Yuchi) and Šaawanwaki (Shawnee) lands.

 When not working with stories Rae spends a lot of time failing at keeping goats in fences, two-stepping around their trailer, and swimming in the river.
 They are a hermit introvert who is resolutely committed to rural people and places, most especially the central Appalachian region.
+They believe deeply in the power of storytelling work made by and for rural communities.